crespohector/System-Design-Lecture-In-Mod-7/W21D4/notes.md

 ### What protocol will the browser and server use to communicate with each other?

+### Does our application need an Entry Point and if so, where is it?

+### What is a bundler and what is it doing with our source code?

+###

+EXTERNAL REPO:

 ### What security considerations do we need to take into account in both scenarios, if any?

 ### What is the Same Origin Policy (SOP)?

 ### What is Cross Origin Resource Sharing (CORS)?

-### Does our application need an Entry Point and if so, where is it?

-### What is a bundler and what is it doing with our source code?